dhkaneda/devdaikon-blog/docs/arch-install.md

 ## Wrapping up

-Congrats!
-You're done! .... kinda.

-That was a LOT of steps.
-As is, the system is set up with network connectivity, a non-root user, and access to the AUR for more packages!
+As is, the system is set up with network connectivity, a non-root user, and access to the AUR for more packages.
 I've typically stopped here and registered my system to an Ansible inventory for the rest of my configuration.
-At this time, I've only set installed Arch this way to as nodes for my `k3s` cluster.
-If this guide helped, fantastic!
-Good luck with your Arch install.
+At this time, I've only set installed Arch this way as nodes for a `k3s` cluster.
 You can upgrade packages and keep up with the rolling releases with the following command:

 ```bash
 sudo pacman -Syyu